 These South American Dwarf Cichlids are one of the smallest species and even fall below the typical Dwarf Cichlid size classification.
 The male German Blue Ram Cichlids typically grow to around 2.5 inches, whereas the females are slightly larger, reaching around 3 inches in length.
 Most fish keepers manage to keep a pair comfortably in a 20-gallon tank.

 One thing to note is that this Cichlid is not a good option for absolute beginner fish keepers.
-Many who have just got a German Blue Ram find that it dies soon after they introduce it to the tank.
+Many who have just got a German Blue Ram to find that it dies soon after they introduce it to the tank.
 These Dwarf Cichlids must only be introduced to a well-established tank with ultimate living conditions.
 They can also be quite fussy about what they eat.
-As a sensitive and delicate fish, they are best suited to the home aquariums of experienced fish keepers.
+As sensitive and delicate fish, they are best suited to the home aquariums of experienced fish keepers.

 5. The Cockatoo Cichlid (Apistogramma Cacatuoides)